bids-standard/bids-specification/src/99-appendices/10-file-collections.md

 The tables in this appendix catalog applications where the use of a file collection is REQUIRED.

-Certain entitites interlink the files in a file collection through a metadata field.
+Certain entities interlink the files in a file collection through a metadata field.
 Unlike other common entities (for example `run`), they require an iteration over different values of the metadata fields they represent.
 Please keep the following list of linking entities up-to-date with the file collections